 Above table shows that only 70 per cent of the POs were fully executed whereas 23 per cent were partially executed.
-Moreover, 252 POs issued to 109 firms for supply of 186 medicines (72.01 crore units) like Cefixime tablet (200 to 100 per cent of the indented quantity supplied mg), Isosorbide dinitrate tablet (5 mg), Rabeprazole injection, Chloropheniramine maleate tablet (4 mg), etc., valued ₹ 51.34 crore were not executed at all.
+Moreover, 252 POs issued to 109 firms for supply of 186 medicines (72.01 crore units) like Cefixime tablet (200 mg), Isosorbide dinitrate tablet (5 mg), Rabeprazole injection, Chloropheniramine maleate tablet (4 mg), etc., valued ₹ 51.34 crore were not executed at all.
 Non/ part execution of POs contributed to stock out of essential drugs in hospitals.
 OSMCL had not taken adequate action for non-performance of the contracts which extended undue favour to the suppliers as discussed below: